pia-foss/extension-chrome/README.md

  - Allow direct connections for whitelisted sites

 ## Usage
-Please start by ensuing that all the requirements in the [Requirements](#requirements) section of this README is installed.
+Please start by ensuring that all the requirements in the [Requirements](#requirements) section of this README is installed.

 Building the client is as simple as running the build command: